-Aside from reading and writing, I have a great love of ink painting and chess.
+Aside from reading and writing, I have a great love of Chinese ink painting and chess.
 Oh, and I’m very tall – 6 foot 6 – so don’t be too shocked by that if I visit your school!

 Hope you enjoy browsing this site.